We Are Workers’ Lawyers.

 Who makes decisions about life sustaining procedures?

-• Must be written and signed, with two witnesses, and include the date of execution.
+This decision must be written and signed, with two witnesses and include the date of execution.

-• By default: Iowa law sets the priority order.
+By default, Iowa law sets the priority order for making decisions as follows:

 Call Today For A Free Consultation